lucasrantunes/pbixrefresher/README.md

 Power BI Refresher 2024
 ======
 Script for automation of refreshing Power BI Desktop workbooks.
-Edited on Python 3.8 with pywinauto, pyautogui.
+Edited on Python 3.11 with pywinauto.

-Added compatibility to PowerBI Version 2.84.981.0 (August 2020) on Windows 10 with English/Portuguese(Brazil) locales.
+Added compatibility to PowerBI Version 2.121.903.0 (Jan 2024) on Windows 10 with English/Portuguese(Brazil) locales.

 *This script originaly is not mine (original post bellow), I just updated it to make it run on the latest version of PowerBI.*